 But, those that continually add to the choice available and are willing to work with DFMs to make particular funds that they request available quickly, will be especially appealing.

 Model portfolios have to be rebalanced on an ongoing basis and, to make sure the process is as efficient as possible, platforms must offer a number of tools to assist DFMs.

 In addition to having tools to allow them to manage their on-platform model portfolios easily, DFMs also need the ability to analyse their performance.
-Model portfolio evaluator tools let DFMs assess model portfolios against a range of benchmarks, at either an individual or portfolio level.
+Model portfolio evaluator tools let DFMs assess their investments against a range of benchmarks, at either an individual or portfolio level.
 The more sophisticated the evaluator tools, the easier it will be for DFMs to work effectively on a platform.

 Such an approach adds to the appeal of a platform by reducing the administrative burden and speeding up the remuneration process for all concerned.

-As DFMs become a more prevalent and important part of what platforms offer, platform providers and advisers need to ensure that they offer the toolset to meet their needs.
+As DFMs become a more prevalent and important part of platform offerings, providers and advisers need to ensure that they offer the toolset they need to do their job effectively.

 Find out more about using DFMs on our Aegon Retirement Choices platform.